mdcssw/ffm_test_with_rknn/blogpost.md

 Do you know Foreign Function Memory(FFM) ?
 It's a part of the Java runtime that allows developer to manipulate raw memory.
-It's been in development for the past 3 JDKs, and is now coming as a full-fledged into [JDK 22](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/package-summary.html) !
+It's been in development for the past few JDKs, and is now coming as a full-fledged feature into [JDK 22](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/package-summary.html) !
 We've been taking a look at this last iteration, and how to do stuff with it.

 Moreover, the tool [jextract](https://github.com/openjdk/jextract) generates java sources from a C header, allowing quick binding to a native library.
 Since we're working on embedded development at this time, we took an example specific to embedded development.
-We're trying to multiply matrices on an Neural Processing Unit (aka NPU, basically a specialized CPU).
+We're multiplying matrices on an Neural Processing Unit (aka NPU, basically a specialized CPU).
-We'll compare the performances with similar C++ program on matrix multiplications.
+We'll compare the performances with similar C++.

 As the JDK Enhancement Proposal is quite detailed, we'll try to give you a simpler overview and examples.